stelzinga/MF/MGT_99.Legend.md

 Controlling involves Processes to establish *how well it was done*.
 This fourth Management Function assesses the Venture's performance across all Activities versus metrics determined in Planning, and adjusts through Planning, Organising and Leading.
 Controlling uses *Journaling* to record any matters related to the other Controlling deliverables and more generally, to keep track of work done across all four Management Functions.
 The assessment of the efficiency of Operations is done through *Supervision* which is performed through a *Supervision Framework* composed of *Supervision Processes* a.k.a. *Controls* applied to a *Supervision Scope*.
 There are four Supervision Processes:
 i.
-To *Check*: verify Processes / Results vs a benchmark;
+To *Check*: verify Processes / Results vs a benchmark, either as a standalone Process or embedded within an Asset or Routine;
 ii.
 To *Review*: verify Processes / Results against experience, or opinion;
 iii.
 To *Attend*: a *Committee* to verify Processes and/or Results through discussion with others, thus attaining a broader range of opinions than a Review; or iv) To *Audit*: an *independent* verification of Processes and/or Results, the result of which is used by Management.